On the numerical solution to an inverse medium problem: Numerical study

-We present in this section several numerical examples in 2D to illustrate the performance of the proposed imaging functionals $I(z)$ and $I_2(z)$.
-More precisely, we will examine the performance of these functionals for data with different wave numbers (Figure~\ref{fi1}), highly noisy data (Figure~\ref{fi2}), far-field data (Figure~\ref{fi3}), and partial data (Figure~\ref{fi4}).
-Reconstruction results using the imaging functionals $I_{\mathrm{far}}(z)$ and $I_{\mathrm{2,far}}(z)$ are also presented in the case of far-field data.
-As we can see in the pictures below, the reconstruction results obtained from $I(z)$ and $I_2(z)$ are very similar.
-Therefore, we will present more results of $I(z)$ and skip some of the results of $I_2(z)$ to avoid repetition of similar pictures.
-For the pictures in this section, the imaging functionals are scaled by dividing by their maximal values.
+In this section we study the numerical performance of the sampling method for both simulated and experimental data in two dimensions.
+More precisely, for simulated data, we will examine the performance of the method for data with different wave numbers (Figure~\ref{fi1}), highly noisy data (Figure~\ref{fi2}), far-field data (Figure~\ref{fi3}), and limited aperture data (Figure~\ref{fi4}).
+Reconstruction results using the indicator function $I_{\mathrm{far}}(z)$ are also presented in the case of far-field data.
+For experimental data, we apply the indicator function $I_{\mathrm{far}}(z)$ to three data sets of dielectric and metallic objects from the Fresnel Institute (Figure~\ref{fi5}).
+For the pictures in this section, the indicator functions are scaled by dividing by their maximal values.